gbv/aREF/aref.md

                          string
                          /* MUST NOT end with "@" */
                          /* MUST NOT match syntax rule
-                            absoluteIRI, plainIRI, prefixedName, or blankNode */
+                            absoluteIRI, IRIlike, prefixedName, or blankNode */

 ### Literal nodes with language tag